liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/01-publishing-blogs.markdown

 the dual screen HTML editor to see your code rendered in real time.
 You'll have a satisfying experience creating awesome blog posts.

-Lastly, Liferay Blogs empowers you to show off your blogs using powerful display apps.
-You can leverage Liferay's built-in display templates or create your own, to present blogs the way you like them.
+Lastly, Blogs empowers you to show off your blogs using powerful display apps.
+You can leverage @product_name@'s built-in display templates or create your own, to present blogs the way you like them.
 And you can now add a beautiful cover image to each of your blog entries, like album covers for your posts.
 Let's face it--you might not be able to judge a book by its cover, but you're more likely